 “I have witnessed too many unfair opportunities for kids, specifically with our underserved, children of color.
 I started Young Thinkers of York to provide kids, regardless of their circumstances, equal access to a STEM learning experience.
-As a parent of a son who has been involved with robotics and programming for the past 8 years, I truly believe that a STEM education can help define a person and not their zip code.”
+As a parent of a son who has been involved with robotics for the past 8 years, I truly believe that a STEM education can help define a person and not their zip code.”
 Ray Ames, Jan 2021

 Before devoting his work full-time to Young Thinkers of York, Ray was the president of The Central Penn Business Group, a marketing company serving small businesses in York.
 After recognizing the lack of diversity and representation of the underserved community in local STEM positions, Ray decided to direct his attention to sharing his robotics and engineering expertise with as many young people as possible through his afterschool program.

 Ray is a graduate of Penn State University with a BS in Business and a minor in Information Sciences & Technology.
 He has taught a classroom robotics course at York College to prepare future teachers with bringing robotics into their classrooms.
-Ray also serves as a board member for the York YWCA.

 Ray enjoys reading, traveling, and spending time with his family and has been a resident of York since 2002.